-The above shows experts' probability estimates for when there will be machine intelligence that can accomplish every task better and more cheaply than human workers.
-(From Grace et al., 2018.)
+The graph below shows experts' probability estimates for when there will be machine intelligence that can accomplish every task better and more cheaply than human workers.

 According to Toby Ord, one of the leading experts on the risks facing humanity (and a co-founder of Giving What We Can), misaligned AI poses an existential risk.
 An existential risk is something that could lead to the permanent destruction of human potential, and the most notable example of this kind of risk is extinction.
 Thinking that AI could pose an extinction risk might seem like something from a movie.
 But if you agree with experts that AI may become as smart (or smarter) than humans this century, there are several reasons to be concerned.

 The first reason is quite straightforward: the last time one group became more intelligent than another, it did not go well for the less intelligent group.
 Human beings have dominated the planet — not because of our size or strength, but because of our intelligence.
 There are roughly 200,000 people for every chimpanzee, our closest ancestor and one of the next-most intelligent species on Earth.
 Chimpanzees are currently endangered, and their survival depends on our choices, not theirs.
 Though an imperfect analogy, the concern is that we may at some point be in the same position as the chimpanzees with respect to powerful AI.

 The next concern is that we don't yet know how to make AIs — even highly capable ones — behave as we want them to.
 One part of this is called the specification problem.
 The idea is that it's difficult to precisely specify what we want an AI to do.
 Stuart Russell (a computer scientist) explains how this could devastate humanity with the following example.